Partakith/IGame2/README.md

 Now using SharpDX.Input & Svg.Net to support the included svg and xbox controller use.

+Trial 2 - does not yet save a config for settings but trial 3 will and more settings options will be added.

 How to use IGame2 and its purpose?
 (Trial Beta, all is set to change/update)